iagoapiai/Python-Monitor-Nike-BR/Readme.md

 ## Monitor Nike Brazil
-Script in Python that monitors the Brazilian Nike SNKRS and notifies on a channel on Discord.
+Script in Python that monitors the Brazilian Nike SNKRS and notifies on a channel on Discord!

 ## :warning: Prerequisites